-Displayed Explanation information TT ID Displays the identification number (1 to 100) of a tracked target.
-When an acquisition target is displayed from RADAR, it is displayed as "T1-" or "T2-" ( indicates the target number or ship name).
-BRG Displays the bearing to a tracked target.
-Range Displays the distance to a tracked target.
-COG Displays the course of a tracked target.
-Displayed as COG in the courser over the ground.
-SOG Displays the ship speed of a tracked target.
-Displayed as SOG in the speed over the ground.
-CPA Displays the distance of the closest point of approach to the tracked target. ТСРА Displays the arrival time of the closest point of approach to the tracked target.
-BCR Displays the bow crossing range of a tracked target.
-BCT Displays the bow crossing time of a tracked target.
+Displayed Explanation information TT ID Displays the identification number (1 to 100) of a TT target.
+BRG Displays the bearing of a TT target.
+Range Displays the distance to a TT target.
+COG or CTW Displays the course of a TT target.
+Displayed as "COG" in the course over the ground mode and "CTW" in the course through the water mode.
+SOG or STW Displays the ship speed of a TT target.
+Displayed as "SOG" in the speed over the ground mode and "STW" in the speed through the water mode.
+CPA Displays the distance of the closest point of approach to the TT target. ТСРА Displays the arrival time of the closest point of approach to the TT target.
+BCR Displays the bow crossing range of a TT target. ВСТ Displays the bow crossing time of a TT target.